HITS-MCM/reweight_residue_secstruct/README.md

 > [!CAUTION]
 > The examplary files were generated with Amber18.
-> Please note that the example bash scripts as well as 'reweight_residue_secstruct.py' were only used in combination with GaMD output from Amber18.
+> Please also note that the example bash scripts as well as 'reweight_residue_secstruct.py' were only used in combination with GaMD output from Amber18.

 To rerun the example, just remove the directories 'input_reweight_residue_secstruct' and 'output_reweight_residue_secstruct' and make sure you have a working Amber installation.